 The excavation for the centre unearthed over 1200 war objects — shovels, helmets, water bottles — some of which are displayed in the new centre.
 The centre also contains individual galleries, a cafe and bookshop.
 The current access to the centre is via walking through the cemetery on to the foreground before the national monument with its high tower and take one of the pathways on either side to the visitors centre behind the monument.

 Villers-Bretonneux, with its small population of about 3,500 is a quintessential French village - but is hardly chic or fashionable.
-It is already famous in Australia for its 'Victoria' school (and existing refurbished museum) and the legendary sign in the schoolyard, "Do Not Forget Australia".
-The new Sir John Monash centre will greatly increase tourism to the town, furthering our commemoration and remembrance of our WW1 diggers.
+It is already famous in Australia for its 'Victoria School' (and existing refurbished museum) and the legendary sign in the schoolyard, "Do Not Forget Australia".
+The new Sir John Monash centre - although a sleek, modern digital war museum pays homage and respect to the lads that gave Australia and NZ the 'ANZAC' mantle that we proudly cherish today and extends our continual remembrance of our WW1 diggers.

 The new Sir John Monash Centre continues to garner criticism in Australia - predominately due to its cost and suitability given our support and care of our modern day diggers.